 Chair suggested edit:

-Mitigations required by devices receiving messages transmitted from the vehicle.
-The reference model reflects that messages generated and transmitted by the vehicle must be accurate and appropriately protected.
-Even with such mitigations it is recognised that these messages could be subject to interception and manipulation. , Whilst whatever receives the message should still take appropriated measures to ensure the received message was as intended, what these mitigations are is out of the scope of the reference model;
+Devices that are not an integral part of a vehicle system but are capable of receiving messages transmitted from the vehicle.
+The reference model includes messages generated and transmitted by the vehicle to external devices however, whist it is to be recommended the devices receiving those messages should have appropriate cybersecurity in place, the devices themselves are is out of the scope of the reference model.
+Devices that are an integral part of a vehicle system, such as a key fob, are within the scope of the reference model.

 OICA suggested amendment

 Mitigations required by devices receiving messages transmitted from the vehicle.
 The reference model reflects that messages generated and transmitted by the vehicle must be accurate and appropriately protected.
 Even with such mitigations it is recognised that these messages could be subject to interception and manipulation.
-Whilst whatever receives the message should still take appropriated measures to ensure the received message was as intended, what these mitigations are is out of the scope of the reference model;
+Whilst whatever receives the message should still take appropriated measures to ensure the received message was authentic and not modified, what these mitigations are is out of the scope of the reference model;

 4. Attack actions on the communication medium between the vehicle and external devices, for example an attack causing disruption of the communications channel through jamming or spoofing of physical signals.
 Whilst it may be possible to mitigate the effect of such attacks, the reference model reflects that prevention of the actual attack is out of scope;